ovh/docs/pages/platform/data-processing/21_GETTINGSTARTED_check-job-logs/guide.en-au.md

 There is three ways to download your logs from your object storage:

 - with the OVHcloud Manager
-- with the Openstack CLI
+- with the OpenStack CLI
-- with the Openstack API
+- with the OpenStack API

 ### With the OVHcloud Manager
 To see your logs in the manager, you need to follow these steps: